tacman/msgphp/docs/event-sourcing/domain-events.md

 # Domain events

 A domain event is bound to `MsgPhp\Domain\Event\DomainEventInterface`.
-Its purpose is to identify concrete domain events and represents something that happens, leading to an application state change.
+Its purpose is to identify concrete domain events and represent something that happens.
+When handled it might lead to an application state change.

 ## Implementations